BjornL1/balance-stock/README.md

     level shall be removed to start a new session.
 The program worked as intended and prevented a critical level to be updated twice without having the sales data being updated after the first entry.

 - Solved bugs
-  -  Intially there was a problem to copy the values from critical level sheet to the next row if user entered yes (on the question if user wants to add more sales data), the values were added three times, but after a review of the logic the isse could be solved.
+  -  Initially there was a problem to copy the values from the critical level sheet to the next row if user entered yes (on the question if user wants to add more sales data), the values were added three times, but after a review of the logic the issue could be solved.

 - Known Bugs/compromise
   - This potential bug seems to be connected to codeanywhere since it seems like, in certain conditions, (due to server connection issue or high load) a timeout error could occur, the operation and interaction could be interrupted leading to an error while the program tries to update the sheets after a calculation is performed.
-However after cleaning the code and removing an unecesseray else statement in the "get critical level" code block the issue seems to be resolved, though could be worth mentioning this scenario if the code were suppose to be run in codeanywhere which seems to be having an impact on this behaviour,.
+However after cleaning the code and removing an unnecessary else statement in the "get critical level" code block the issue seems to be resolved, though it could be worth mentioning this scenario if the code were supposed to be run in codeanywhere which seems to be having an impact on this behaviour.
 The issue was not notable in Heroku.

 ## Credits